-Advisory Committees are defined in section 3 of the Local Government Act 1989 and provide advice to Council, a Special Committee or a Council officer with decision-making authority.
+Advisory Committees provide advice to Council, a Delegated Committee or a Council officer with decision-making authority.
 Where Advisory Committee advice cannot be acted on within the delegated power of Council officers, it must be referred to Council for formal resolution before being acted on.
 Advisory Committees are supported by a formal structure and support mechanisms.